Liwa Zainabiyoun: Disappearance and death of the brigade commander

-The brigade's former commander Saqib Haider Karbalai, also known by the Arabic-language nickname Haj Haider in Syria he was a Pakistani religious Shia muslim from Parachinar who had been a senior member and militant of Tehreek-e-Jafaria Pakistan and Sipah-e-Muhammad Pakistan, the Shia Islamist religio-political organizations in Pakistan.
-He was well known for his Anti-America and Anti-Zionist views and speeches in his hometown.
-He had strong ties with the Islamic Republic of Iran and was a strong supporter of Wilayat al Faqih concept including Khomeinism.
-The IRGC-affiliated source's claimed that the Haj Haider went Iran, Iraq and Syria multiple times for Ziyarat of Shia holy sites in 2000s where he meet many IRGC officers and had established close ties with them at the beginning of the Syrian civil war the IRGC appointed him and Shia Afghan militant Ali Reza Tavassoli as an Chief Commanders of the Zainebiyoun Brigade and the Fatemiyoun Brigade respectively, mainly appointed by Qasem Soleimani, the erstwhile Iranian commander of the Quds Force, as commanders of Shia volunteer fighters from Pakistan and Afghanistan respectively with training and funding from Iran to defend the Shia holy shrines from ISIL and its subgroups.
-They both served as the commanders of their respective brigades, until their deaths.

-In 2017, Saqib Haider Karbalai went missing while fighting alongside Syrian government forces during the Hama offensive (March–April 2017).
+In 2017, the leader of Zainabiyoun, Saqib Haider Karbalai went missing while fighting alongside Syrian government forces during the Hama offensive (March–April 2017).
 The IRGC-affiliated Tasnim News Agency reported his death in 2019, claiming that the body of Haider was transferred to Tehran two years after he was killed in the Syrian city of Hama by ISIS terrorists.
 According to Tasnim News Agency, the identity of the commander of the Zainabiyoun Brigade was identified after a DNA test, and he was transferred to Tehran where he was to be buried.
 The news agency also reported that "his body has no head and no arms" and that he was killed in action in April 2017 in the Tal Turabi area in the Hama Governorate, during the offensive.

-Relationship with Liwa Fatemiyoun & Hezbollah Afghanistan
+Relationship with the Axis of Resistance

-According to researcher Phillip Smyth, Liwa Fatemiyoun, Liwa Zainebiyoun and Hezbollah Afghanistan were originally different groups, but showed such great overlap in ideology and membership by 2014 that they had become "incorporated".
+According to researcher Phillip Smyth, Liwa Fatemiyoun, Liwa Zainabiyoun and Hezbollah Afghanistan were originally different groups, but showed such great overlap in ideology and membership by 2014 that they had become "incorporated".
 In contrast, researcher Oved Lobel continued to regard Liwa Fatemiyoun and Hezbollah Afghanistan as separate organizations in 2018, though groups were part of Iran's "regional proxy network".
 Other sources such as Jihad Intel and Arab News have treated the militas as the same organization.
 Researcher Michael Robillard called Liwa Fatemiyoun a "branch of Hezbollah Afghanistan".
 Iran is also known to have established branches of Hezbollah in Afghanistan and Pakistan, with several pro-Iranian groups operating in both countries by the Soviet–Afghan War.

+On the one-year death anniversary of Hassan Nasrullah and Hashem Safieddine, fighters from Hezbollah, the Popular Mobilization Forces (Kata’ib Hezbollah), Zainabiyoun, Fatemiyoun, Heydariyoun, Hosseiniyoun participated in mourning their deaths, in the city of Qom.